alflennik/use-flow/documentation/tutorial.md

   },
 ```

-Now I'm reading through this a couple of times.

-isFirstLoad, by the way
+I spent some time staring at this version.

 The first time through, it will call loadImageUrl twice.
 Every other time it will call it once.

-This seems like it might work.

-I ran it, and it's still working, but when I looked in the network tab, I was expecting to see the next image being loaded in advance, but it wasn't.

-I looked at the code one more time, and I realized - I haven't called preloadImage!
+That makes sense to me.

+After a few dozen more read-throughs I've built up enough resolve to peek over at the browser and check if it's working.

+To my pleasant surprise, it does seem to be working!

+Not so fast.
+I opened the network tab in Chrome DevTools, and watched the images load, and I noticed that the latest image loaded is the one I see on the screen.
+It's not preloading!
+And come to think of it, the performance hasn't improved.

+Ah, I think I see.

 ```diff
     const preloadDoggyUrl = await actions.loadImageUrl();